hanwenzhang123/fullstack-note/01-note/README.md

 - `const addNumber = (a) => (b) => (c) => a+b+c;`

 #### First Order Function
-First-order function is a function that doesn’t accept another function as an argument and doesn’t return a function as its return value.
+- a function that doesn’t accept another function as an argument and doesn’t return a function as its return value.
 - `const firstOrder = () => console.log ('I am a first order function!');`

+#### Unary Function
+- a function that accepts exactly one argument.
+It stands for a single argument accepted by a function.
+- `const unaryFunction = a => console.log (a + 10); // Add 10 to the given argument and display the value`

 #### Higher Order Function
 Higher-order function is a function that accepts another function as an argument or returns a function as a return value or both.